Hakon/reefpoints/_posts/2012-02-13-authenticating-multiple-models-with-a-strategy.md

         AuthenticationStrategy.run.should be_nil
       end
     end
-    context 'with no matcher user or employee' do it 'returns nil' do
+    context 'with no match for owner or employee' do it 'returns nil' do
         AuthenticationStrategy.run(:email => 'test@example.com', :password => 'password').should be_nil
       end